danfuzz/samizdat/README.md

 * `samizdat-1` &mdash; Layer 1 language implementation.

-  Tool that accepts input in the Samizdat Layer 0 language, but which provides more robust error reporting than `samizdat-0`.
+  Tool that accepts input written in *Samizdat Layer 0*, but which provides more robust error reporting than `samizdat-0`.

-  `samizdat-1` is written in Samizdat Layer 0, in a style which mostly "absorbs" the core data library and entirely "reifies" the token and tree parsers.
+  `samizdat-1` is itself written in *Samizdat Layer 0*, in a style which mostly "absorbs" the core data library and entirely "reifies" the token and tree parsers.
 In particular, `samizdat-1` translates input program text into the identical executable tree form as is used by `samizdat-0`.

   The point of `samizdat-1` is twofold:

-  * Make for a much nicer experience developing and debugging programs written in Samizdat Layer 0, compared to `samizdat-0`.
+  * Make for a much nicer experience developing and debugging programs written in *Samizdat Layer 0*, compared to `samizdat-0`.

   * Provide some validation (via correlation) of the `samizdat-0` token and tree parser implementations.
 In particular, the source